mFulton07/psZP/README.md

 ```
 conda activate pszp
 cd  #DESIRED_DIRECTORY#/psZP/
-python pszp.py -d MyBundle -c 123.456789 -12.3456789
+python pszp.py -d MyBundle/YYYY-MM-DD -c 123.456789 -12.3456789
 ...
 ```
 Note that psZP can only accept one data bundle sub-directory at a time.
 <br /><br /><br />
 ## Step 5: Check the sub-directory for the results
 When finished, psZP will output:
-* (Always) A scatter plot of the Mag Offset versus the True Mag for all the skycell images in a particualr filter on a particualr night.
+* (Always) A scatter plot of the Mag Offset versus the True Mag for all the skycell images in a particualr filter for a particular MJD.
 Figure includes labels for the mean, median and stdev of the offsets plotted.
-* (Sometimes) A comma deliminated text file of the skycell objects that had the most extreme offsets and were rejected from the data before plotting.
+* (Sometimes) A comma deliminated text file of the skycell objects that had the most extreme offsets (mag difference >0.5 mag) and were rejected from the data before averaging and plotting.